Who We Are

 The Faculty of Arts and Sciences and each of the Schools have administrative responsibility for libraries that provide collections, services and spaces tailored to their academic programs and research.
 Harvard Library drives the development and implementation of common strategies across the libraries and provides system-wide collections discovery, access, acquisitions, cataloguing, preservation and digital imaging services, and support for scholarly communications, research data management and digital scholarship.
 Harvard Library includes the Harvard University Archives.

 The Vice President for the Harvard Library and University Librarian is the senior administrative officer for Harvard Library, reporting to the Provost.
-This role is combined with senior administrative responsibility for the libraries in the Faculty of Arts and Sciences known as the Harvard College Library, reporting to the Dean of the Faculty of Arts and Sciences.
+This role is combined with senior administrative responsibility for the libraries in the Faculty of Arts and Sciences, reporting to the Dean of the Faculty of Arts and Sciences.
 Martha Whitehead is the current Vice President for the Harvard Library and University Librarian and Roy E. Larsen Librarian for the Faculty of Arts and Sciences.

 The Harvard Library Leadership team is chaired by the Vice President for the Harvard Library and University Librarian and Roy E. Larsen Librarian for the Faculty of Arts and Sciences.
 The team includes the Vice President’s direct reports, the directors of each of the School libraries, and the heads of Harvard Library departments.